--Temperature above 100.5° F for children 3 months or younger or above 101.0° F for children older than 3 months.
-Exclusion criteria for children/youth and adults who become ill during the influenza season (1 October - 31 May) include: having a fever (100° F axillary or oral) and at least one (1) respiratory symptom such as runny nose, cough, congestion, sore throat, intestinal upset, and diarrhea, NOTE: Individuals may be infected with the flu and have respiratory symptoms without a fever.

--Impetigo - Red oozing erosion capped with a golden yellow crust that appears stuck on. -Scabies - Crusty wavy ridges and tunnels in the webs of fingers, hands, wrist and trunk. -Ringworm - Flat, spreading ring-shaped lesions.

--Chicken Pox - Crops of small blisters on a red base that become cloudy and crusted in 2-4 days.
+- Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months. - Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuckon. - Scabies-Crusty wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Chicken pox-Crops of small blisters on a red base that become cloudy and crusted in 2 to 4 days. - Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture-proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - · Persistent cough, severe diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep Infections. - Pinworm infestation.

--Head lice - Small insects or white egg sheaths (nits) in hair.

--Culture proven strep infections that have not been under treatment for at least 24 hours. -Conjuctivitis (pink eye) - Red, water eyes with thick yellow discharge.

--Persistent cough, severe diarrhea or vomiting (see CYS Ops Man for more information) -Symptoms of cough contagious diseases such as measles, mumps and hepatitis. -Pinworm infestation.

--Hand, Foot and Mouth Disease.
-Sores in or on the mouth, hands, feet, and/or legs.